InspiryThemes/realhomes-docs/docs/add-gallery-page.md

 ### **Select Gallery Template**

-- Select the appropriate page template for gallery.

-There are 3 templates for gallery page.

-1. **2 Columns Gallery**
-2. **3 Columns Gallery**
-3. **4 Columns Gallery**
+Since v4.2.0, there there is one gallery template called **Properties Gallery** as shown in below.

 ![Gallery Templates](images/create-pages/gallery-templates.png)

 ### **Properties Gallery Filter Settings**

-- Select the settings of your choice in **Properties Gallery Filter Settings**.

-In above displayed **Properties Gallery Filter Settings**, you can control the following:
+Select the settings of your choice in **Properties Gallery Filter Settings**.
+In the following displayed **Properties Gallery Filter Settings**, you can control the following:

 - Number of properties on each gallery page in the pagination.
 - Properties by specific status, type and feature.